tomadowley/sandbox/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+Once you `eject`, you can't go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+At this point you're on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+You don't have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## A Poem

+In the realm of code where components nest,
+React renders views at our behest.
+With virtual DOM so swift and clean,
+The most elegant UI you've ever seen.

+States and props flow down like rain,
+While hooks and effects ease our pain.
+JSX weaves HTML with grace,
+Creating interfaces we embrace.

+So build and deploy with pride and joy,
+This framework is more than just a toy.
+Your app will thrive and users will stay,
+When you develop the React way.